 See Related: Best Sites for Booking Tours

-It’s a great place for families to visit and get to enjoy view some endangered species such as red pandas, Arabian oryx, snow leopards, white-naped cranes, orangutans, and Aldabra giant tortoises among several others.
+It’s a great place for families to visit as you get to enjoy viewing some endangered species such as red pandas, Arabian oryx, snow leopards, white-naped cranes, orangutans, and Aldabra giant tortoises among several others.

 See Related: Best Travel Purses

-To get to the park, you will need to alight at either the Porte de Pantin metro station (line 5) or the Corentin Cariou (line 7).
+To get to the park, take the metro at either the Porte de Pantin metro station (line 5) or the Corentin Cariou (line 7).
 It is open from 6:00 am to 1:00 am and is accessible by bus, metro, bicycle, boat, and foot.

 See Related: Motel vs Hotel vs Inn

-No list of things to do in Paris with kids would be complete without the Eiffel Tower and the Place de la Concorde, you know, the first thing that pops into your mind when you think of France.
+No list of experiences in Paris with kids would be complete without the Eiffel Tower and the Place de la Concorde, you know, the first thing that pops into your mind when you think of France.
 There are also a lot of great hotels with views of the Eiffel Tower if you want a peek every morning!

 The Eiffel Tower has a lot for kids to do.
-There are 3 floors, with restaurants on the first and second floors and an observation deck on the third – that said you’ll get plenty of great views from the first and second floor if you stop for a bite.
+There are 3 floors, with restaurants on the first and second floors, and an observation deck on the third – that said you’ll get plenty of great views from the first and second floors if you stop for a bite.
 Grab your tickets in advance to skip the line and make it to the top for some amazing views.

-This is a must attraction to visit when you travel to Paris.
+This is a must-attraction to visit when you travel to Paris.
 Period.
-Alone or with family or friends, if this is your first time in Paris; VISIT.
-THE.
-EIFFEL.
-TOWER…and be prepared to cry – it’s a thing.
+Alone or with family or friends, if this is your first time in Paris, make sure to bring your camera.